 Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco.
-She loved him so much, in fact, she obeyed his orders to kill.
+She loved him so much that she obeyed his orders to kill.

-Susan Atkins is the one who killed Sharon Tate — at least that’s what she claimed in court.
+Susan Atkins is the Manson Family member who killed actress Sharon Tate in August 1969 — at least that’s what she claimed in court.
 In a confession that shocked the world, she described the moment she killed the rising Hollywood starlet:

 “I was alone with that woman.
 [Sharon Tate].
 She said, ‘Please don’t kill me,’ and I told her to shut up and I threw her down on the couch.”